There are plenty of misconceptions surrounding age when it comes to becoming a foster carer.

 With Age Comes Experience

 At Compass, our foster carers come a variety of different backgrounds and life experiences.
-As a fostering agency, we want to be never too quick to judge.
-We understand that with age comes experience, and welcome applicants of all ages.
+As a fostering agency, we want to be as welcoming as we can.
+We understand that with age comes experience, and are open to applicants of all ages.

 Many older people make fantastic foster carers, as they have the life experience to help children with more complex needs or behaviours.
 We have carers that are in their late 50s, 60s or 70s fostering with us, making a difference to the lives of vulnerable children and young people every day.